Federal Criminal Defense

 - Obstruction of justice or perjury

 - Bribery, graft, extortion, threats, elections offenses, public corruption, and conflicts of interest

 - Criminal street gang related crimes

-If you are approached by federal law enforcement agents, do not meet with them without your attorney present.
-Do not make any statements whatsoever to them before you hire an attorney and your attorney is present.
+If you are approached by federal law enforcement agents, do not speak with them or make any statements without your attorney present.
 Sometimes, the only evidence of a crime, or the most damaging evidence, is an admission or incriminating statement volunteered by the accused to law enforcement agents or made while answering their questions without an attorney present.
 The bad news is that this typically happens while the accused person is under investigation but before they are actually charged with a crime.
 Feeling pressured, intimidated, and trying to talk their way out of trouble to avoid being arrested, and without knowing their legal rights, the accused agrees to answer questions without first speaking to a lawyer and without their lawyer present.
 The accused then proceeds to make a series of mistakes that do serious damage and sometimes irreversible damage to their case and their chances for a successful outcome.
 These mistakes typically include making an incriminating admission; or consenting to an otherwise unlawful search, or voluntarily waiving important legal rights and protections.